 Local Bounti expects that its existing cash and credit available under its loan agreements will be sufficient to fund its planned operating expenses, capital expenditure requirements and any debt service payments through at least the next 36 months.
 However, Local Bounti's operating plan may change because of factors currently unknown, and Local Bounti may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations.
 Such financings may result in dilution to stockholders, issuance of securities with priority as to liquidation and dividend and other rights more favorable than common stock, imposition of debt covenants and repayment obligations, or other restrictions that may adversely affect Local Bounti's business.
 In addition, Local Bounti may seek additional capital due to favorable market conditions or strategic considerations even if it believes that it has sufficient funds for current or future operating plans.
-There can be no assurance that financing will be available to Local Bounti on favorable terms, or at all.
-The inability to obtain financing when needed may make it more difficult for Local Bounti to operate its business or implement its growth plans.
+There can be no assurance that financing will be available to Local Bounti to operate its business or implement its growth plans.